metabrainz/guidelines/Docker.md

 ### Publishing ports

-When publishing services in a `docker-compose.yml` file for development, ports should be explicitly published to the loopback interface, 127.0.0.1 to prevent docker from automatically binding them to 0.0.0.0 (all interfaces, open to the world).
+When publishing the ports of a service in a `docker-compose.yml` file for development, those ports should be explicitly published to the loopback interface `127.0.0.1` of the host, to prevent docker from automatically binding them to `0.0.0.0` (all interfaces of the host, open to the world).
+Publish ports of a non-public service only if you think it will be necessary for development.
-For example, when using postgres or elasticsearch, we might want to make them available to developers, but in the case that we deploy on a public server for testing we don't want them to be exposed.
+For example, when using `postgres` or `elasticsearch`, we might want to make them available to developers, but in the case that we deploy on a public server for testing we don't want them to be open to the world.

 Use something like this: